 I did not include in this reference to diversity our closest neighbours, in the arc of island states across our northwest, north and northeast.
-That runs from Timor Leste, across the island of New Guinea to the other states of Melanesia, backing on to the tiny Polynesian island states.
+That arc runs from Timor Leste, across the island of New Guinea to the other states of Melanesia, backing on to the tiny Polynesian island states.
 These are centrally important to our security.
 These days they only enter Australian minds when there are unusually large riots, or environmental scandals, or efforts by China to build closer relations.
 And then they cross our devices and minds for a fleeting moment, and we go back to other things.
 Our closest neighbours are now amongst the poorest countries on earth, with broken national governance, and hopelessly low and declining standing in measures of wellbeing and development.
 PNG ranked third from the bottom of all countries in access to health services in 2021, just ahead of Somalia and Chad, having fallen a dozen places in half a dozen years (World Health Organisation and World Bank, 2023).
 Papua New Guinea is not a tiny country.
 We don't know its population after yet another failed census, but it is two and possibly more than three times as large as New Zealand and growing much more rapidly than Australia.
-The failure of development in our northern arc will be a consuming strategic challenge once our neighbours stir from current silent impoverishment into a Melanesian Spring of discontent.
+The failure of development in our northern arc will be a consuming strategic challenge once our neighbours stir from current silent impoverishment into expression of discontent.

 There is much talk in Australia about the strategic environment being the most dangerous since the second world war.
-You don't hear that said like that in Southeast or South Asia.
+For a minority of those expressing anxiety, there is fear of Chinese invasion.
+You don't hear similar expressions of fear in the major countries of South and Southeast Asia.
 The strategic environment there is challenging, as it always is.
-Some countries have longstanding difficult border disputes with China and resent increasing Chinese assertion of power.
-They do not feel a threat from Chinese invasion.
-They would prefer that China not press reunification with Taiwan to the point of military action.
-But if that were to occur, they do not see themselves as belligerents.
-The biggest threat is being caught in the economic and political wash from conflict between China and the US.
+Some Southeast Asian countries have longstanding difficult border disputes with China and resent increasing Chinese assertion of power.
+The border tensions with the Philippines have been acute since the election of President Bongbong Marcos in 2022.
+Unlike Australia, countries in South and Southeast Asia generally are not home to expression of fears of Chinese invasion.
+People there would prefer that China not press reunification with Taiwan to the point of military action.
+But if war comes to the Straits of Taiwan, they do not see themselves as parties to it.
+The greatest danger is from being caught in the economic and political wash from conflict between China and the US.
 Any action by another country that dragged them into the conflict-for example through use of their archipelagic waters for passage of ships of war--would be hostile and unwelcome.

-In 2024, the international issue of greatest concern to the region's large Moslem populations - including the most populous country in Southeast Asia and in the Islamic world-is the humanitarian disaster in Gaza.
+In 2024, the international conflict of greatest concern to many people in Southeast and South Asia is the humanitarian catastrophe in Gaza.
+This is top of mind for the region's large Moslem populations - including people in Indonesia, the most populous country in Southeast Asia and in the Islamic world.
 There are harsh comments about hypocrisy in American and Australian profession of concern for human rights and a rules-based order.
 That is a matter of profound unhappiness.
-But it is not seen as a threat to their sovereignty.
+But it is not seen as a threat to sovereignty.